Living with ADHD Doesn’t Have to Be Difficult

 While I do not prescribe to the theory that ADHD is not real, I do believe in the correlation between an increase in symptoms and the foods we eat.

 ADHD is very real.
 Science has proven it.
-However, poor food choices lead to lack of focus and surges in sugar levels.
+However, poor food choices lead to a lack of focus and surges in sugar levels.
 Add that to ADHD and you have a recipe for disaster.

 The best thing you can do for yourself is to follow a healthy, nutritious diet full of whole foods.
 Do away with products laden with sugars and chemicals.
 The benefit is improved focus, more energy, better sleep and a healthier you!